sircodesalotOfTheRound/javaLinq/README.md

 Clean, freely extensible Java-8 Linq style collection implementation.

+## Available Operations

+The following operations are available right out of the box.

 ### Where

 Where filters the set of items based on a predicate: